-Under IFRS, development costs are capitalised if specific conditions are fulfilled.
-Costs incurred on development projects (relating to the design and testing of new products) are recognised as intangible assets when it is probable that the project will be a success, considering its commercial and technical feasibility, and costs can be measured reliably.
+Development costs are capitalised if specific conditions are fulfilled and there is an intention to develop products for resale.
+Costs incurred on development projects (relating to the design and testing of new products) are recognised as intangible assets when it is probable that the project will be a success, considering its commercial and technical feasibility, and costs can be measured reliably and the intention is to finalise development prior to sales being made.
 The Group has capitalised those projects that have met these capitalisation criteria.
 Amortisation is calculated to allocate cost on a product by product basis in line with the related product's forecast sales up to a maximum of two years.
 The asset will be reviewed annually for impairment or whenever indicators suggest that the carrying amount may not be recovered.
 All other development costs are charged directly to expense in the income statement as incurred.